perivar/PresetConverter/PresetConverterProject/NIKontaktNKS/inNKX-README.md

 # UNIX file names:
-File and directory names in containers created on systems running Mac OS may contain forbidden characters for naming Windows files (\? * "|: <>), Therefore files with such names cannot be extracted.
+File and directory names in containers created on systems running Mac OS may contain forbidden characters for naming Windows files (\? * "|: &gt; &lt;), Therefore files with such names cannot be extracted.
 InNKX solves this problem using escape sequences prohibited characters.
 Each forbidden character is assigned a control sequence of characters:
     \ [bslash]
     ? [qmark]